daniel-nagy/transporter/packages/core/README.md

 <sup>_Module_</sup>

-The Json module may be used as a subprotocol.
-If you are communicating between two JavaScript runtimes then you may use the [SuperJson](#Superjson) module for a better experience.
+A `Json` type may be used as a subprotocol.
+If both ends of your communication channel are JavaScript runtimes then you may use the [SuperJson](#Superjson) module instead for a much larger set of types.

 ###### Types